blackbhc/refactor/development-manual/development.md

 ## Unit Test <a name="unit_test"></a><a href="#contents"><font size=4>(content)</font></a>

-### 1. Run test in one command
+### 1. Run test

-Run `make test` or `make mpi_test` in the root directory of the project, you can test all unit tests.

-The `test` target is for the unit test of the serial case, and the `mpi_test` for parallel case.
-It will compile the code and run the unit test.

-### 2. Specify test units

-By modifying the default value of the `TEST_TARGET` in the Makefile, or run `make test/mpi_test units=<unit to be tested>` you can specify the which unit to be tested.
+In root directory of the project, run: `make test/mpi_test mode=debug/release units=<unit to be tested>`.

+If the `mode` or `units` are not specified, the default value will be used, which are `mode=release` and `units=TEST_TARGET`, `TEST_TARGET` is set in the `Makefile`.

-### 3. Unit test convention
+### 2. Unit test convention

-`galotfa` unit test convention is similar to reference to the practice in `RUST`: They are all implemented in corresponding modules enclosed by some macros for conditional compiling (e.g.
+- `galotfa` unit test convention is inspired by `RUST` built-in unit test style: all unit test codes are all implemented in corresponding modules enclosed by some macros for conditional compiling (e.g.
-`debug_parameter` to open the unit test for the parameter module).
+  `debug_parameter`).
 Such macro will be called "debug macro" in this documentation.
-The unit test functions should return 0 for success or 1 for failure or other for unknown.
-For unit test of a class, the unit test functions should be public member function `test_xxx` in such class, where `xxx` is the name of the test case.
-For unit test of other functions, the unit test functions should be defined in a `unit_test` namespace that enclosed by the corresponding macros.
+- For class, the unit test functions should be public member function `test_xxx` in such class enclosed by debug macro, where `xxx` is the name of the test case.
-This convention is aimed to make the unit test more readable.
+- For non-class functions, the unit test functions should be defined in a `unit_test` namespace that enclosed by the corresponding debug macro.
+- The return code of a unit test functions in each module: 0 for success, 1 for failure and other value for unknown status.

-The macro of the unit test is defined by `make` in the `Makefile` according to the `TEST_TARGET` variable.
+- The debug macro of the unit test is defined by `make` in the `Makefile` according to the `TEST_TARGET` variable or the run time argument `units` of the `make test/mpi_test` command.
+- There are wrappers for each module, in which the unit test functions are called and the test results are counted.
+The wrappers are defined in the `src/unit_test/` directory.
+- As available in the existing test wrappers, there are three integer to count the test results: `success`, `fail` and `unknown`, to call the unit test function and count its result, just need to use the `COUNT(<call a unit test function>)` macro.
+- For unit test functions, to get the test result, just need to use the `CHECK_RETURN(<boolean value>)` macro, which will return 0 for success and 1 for failure for some boolean value related to the test results, for example:
+  `success = (test_result1 == expected_result1) && (test_result2 == expected_result2); CHECK_RETURN(success)`.

-### 4. Add new unit test
+### 3. Add new unit test

+If you want to add a new unit test, please check the convention in the last section first.

 There are 5 steps to add a new unit test:

-1. consider a corresponding debug macro for a new module part, or choose a existing module and its debug macro to control the conditional compilation of the new test.
-Such macro will be automatically defined `make` when run `make test/mpi_test` if you add such macro into the `TEST_TARGET` in the Makefile, for example: if you set `TEST_TARGET = <somthing>`, then the `debug_<somthing>` macro will be add to `CXXFLAGS` by `-Ddebug_<somthing>`.
+1. Choose a in-used debug macro or define a new debug macro to control the unit test, the in-used debug macros can be found in the `src/unit_test/test.cpp` file.

-2. design the unit test functions, follow the unit test convention.
+2. design the unit test functions of a module, follow the unit test convention.

-3. For a new module, add a new `c++` file in the `src/test` directory, and define a wrapper function in which you call the test functions defined in the previous step.

-4. For a new module, in the `main` function of the `src/unit_test/test.cpp` file, include the new `c++`, file create in the last step.
+3. For a new module, add a new `c++` file in the `src/test` directory, and define a wrapper function in it to call the new unit test functions defined in the step 2.
+Then include the new `c++` file in the `src/unit_test/test.cpp` file analogous to the other modules.
+You can design your own style to print the test results in the end of the unit test wrapper function, or just use the existing style:

-5. Call the test wrapper function defined in the step 3, or the test wrapper the debug macro you choose in the step 1, in the `main` function of the `src/unit_test/test.cpp` file.
+   - define integer variables `success = 0`, `fail = 0` and `unknown = 0` at the beginning of the wrapper
+     function.
+   - call `COUNT(<call a unit test function>)` for each unit test function.
+   - call `SUMMARY(<c str of a module name>)` in the end of the wrapper function, which will print the summary of the unit test results with the given module name.

+4. For a existing module, call the new unit test functions defined in the step 2 in the module's `c++` file which defines a wrapper function for such module.
+You can follow the unit test convention and existing wrappers to do this:

+   - define integer variables `success = 0`, `fail = 0` and `unknown = 0` at the beginning of the wrapper
+     function.
+   - call `COUNT(<call a unit test function>)` for each unit test function.
+   - call `SUMMARY(<c str of a module name>)` in the end of the wrapper function, which will print the summary of the unit test results with the given module name.

-6. run `make test` or `make mpi_test` to compile and run the test.
+5. run `make test` or `make mpi_test` to compile and run the test.

 ## Add New Function Module <a name="add_new_module"></a><a href="#contents"><font size=4>(content)</font></a>